mooogah/bullying-wiki/README.md

 The `index.js` code sets up a web server using the Express.js framework, applies security and performance enhancements, and defines routes for different pages.

 The code imports the necessary modules: express, helmet, and compression.
-> These modules are required for creating the web server, enhancing security, and improving performance.
+- These modules are required for creating the web server, enhancing security, and improving performance.

 The code initializes an instance of the Express application by calling `express()`.
-> The created instance is assigned to the variable app.
+- The created instance is assigned to the variable app.

 The code sets the view engine to EJS (Embedded JavaScript) using `app.set("view engine", "ejs")`.
-> It specifies the directory where the EJS views are located by setting `app.set("views", "./src/views")`.
+- It specifies the directory where the EJS views are located by setting `app.set("views", "./src/views")`.

 The code uses express.static middleware to serve static files (such as CSS, images) from the "public" directory.
-> The `__dirname` variable represents the current directory.
+- The `__dirname` variable represents the current directory.

 The code applies the Helmet middleware using `app.use(helmet())`.
-> Helmet is a collection of security-related middleware functions that enhance the security of the web application.
+- Helmet is a collection of security-related middleware functions that enhance the security of the web application.
-> It helps protect the application from various attacks and vulnerabilities.
+- It helps protect the application from various attacks and vulnerabilities.
-> The code also disables the "x-powered-by" header using `app.disable("x-powered-by")`.
+- The code also disables the "x-powered-by" header using `app.disable("x-powered-by")`.
-> Disabling this header removes server information from the response, providing an additional layer of security.
+- Disabling this header removes server information from the response, providing an additional layer of security.

 The code applies the Compression middleware using `app.use(compression())`.
-> Compression is a middleware that enables gzip compression for the responses sent by the server.
+- Compression is a middleware that enables gzip compression for the responses sent by the server.
-> This helps reduce the size of the responses and improves the overall performance of the web application.
+- This helps reduce the size of the responses and improves the overall performance of the web application.

 The code defines routes for different pages using `app.get()`.
-> For example, when a GET request is made to the root URL ("/"), the server renders the "index" template using `res.render("index")`.
+- For example, when a GET request is made to the root URL ("/"), the server renders the "index" template using `res.render("index")`.
-> Similarly, when requests are made to `"/aboutUs"`, `"/mission"`, and `"/events"`, the corresponding EJS templates are rendered.
+- Similarly, when requests are made to `"/aboutUs"`, `"/mission"`, and `"/events"`, the corresponding EJS templates are rendered.

 The code starts the server and makes it listen on port 3001 using `app.listen(3001)`.
-> This means the web application will be accessible at `http://localhost:3001`.
+- This means the web application will be accessible at `http://localhost:3001`.

 #### ./src/views/index.ejs
 The `index.ejs` file represents the home page of the Bullying Wiki website.
-It contains the HTML structure and content for the home page, including the page title, favicon, CSS stylesheets, and JavaScript file references.
+It provides the HTML structure and content for the home page, including the page title, favicon, CSS stylesheets, and JavaScript file references.
 Here's a breakdown of the code:

-> The **head** section includes the necessary metadata, such as character encoding, viewport settings, and page title.
+- The `head` section includes necessary metadata, such as character encoding, viewport settings, and the page title.
+- The `include` statement `./partials/nav.ejs` includes the navigation component in the page.

-> External resources, such as the website logo and CSS stylesheets, are linked using the **link** tags.
+- External resources, such as the website logo and CSS stylesheets, are linked using the `link` tags.

-> The **body** section contains the main content of the home page.
+- The `body` section contains the main content of the home page.

-> The **fold** div represents the top section of the page, which includes the website name "Bullying.wiki" and a tagline about creating a safer web.
+- The `fold` div represents the top section of the page, which displays the website name "Bullying.wiki" and a tagline about creating a safer web.

-> The **bullying-definition** div provides a definition of bullying, including the pronunciation and a description of its meaning.
+- The `bullying-definition` div provides a definition of bullying, including its pronunciation and a description of its meaning.

-> The **our-mission-button-container** div contains a button with a link to the "Our Mission" page.
+- The `our-mission-button-container` div contains a button with a link to the "Our Mission" page.
+- The `image-container` div displays an image related to statistics.
+- Following the `body` section, there are additional div elements representing different sections of the page, including hooks to engage the reader and provide information on how to help stop cyberbullying.

-> The **script** tag at the end references a JavaScript file named `nav.js` for any additional functionality related to navigation.
+- Finally, the `script` tag references a JavaScript file named "nav.js" for any additional functionality related to navigation.

+This structure and content work together to create the visual and interactive elements of the Bullying Wiki home page, providing visitors with information about bullying and ways to combat it.
 #### ./src/views/aboutUs.ejs

 The `aboutUs.ejs` file represents the "About Us" page of the Bullying Wiki website.
-It contains the HTML structure and content for the about us page, including the page title, favicon, CSS stylesheets, and JavaScript file references.
+It provides the HTML structure and content for the page, including the page title, favicon, CSS stylesheets, and JavaScript file references.
 Here's a breakdown of the code:

-> The **head** section includes the necessary metadata, such as character encoding, viewport settings, and page title.
+- The `head` section includes necessary metadata, such as character encoding, viewport settings, and the page title.

-> External resources, such as the website logo and CSS stylesheets, are linked using the **link** tags.
+- External resources, such as the website logo and CSS stylesheets, are linked using the `link` tags.

-> The **body** section contains the main content of the about us page.
+- The `body` section contains the main content of the "About Us" page.

-> The **include** statement includes the navigation section from a partial file named `nav.ejs`.
+- The `include` statement `./partials/nav.ejs` includes the navigation component in the page.

-> The **p** tag contains a paragraph describing the creators of the website and their motivation behind creating it.

-> The **h2** tag represents the heading "Meet the team," which likely introduces information about the individuals involved in the project.
+- The `p` element contains paragraphs of text that describe the purpose and mission of the Bullying Wiki website.
+- Within the paragraphs, there are several `div` elements representing items related to cyberbullying, such as understanding cyberbullying, prevention strategies, victim support, bystander intervention, and legislation and reporting.
+- Each of these items is structured as a `div` element with a number and a corresponding description.

 #### ./src/views/events.ejs

-The `events.ejs` file represents the "Events" page of the Bullying Wiki website.
-It contains the HTML structure and content for the events page, including the page title, favicon, CSS stylesheets, and JavaScript file references.
-Here's a breakdown of the code:
+As of right now, it includes nothing useful but it currently has

-> The **head** section includes the necessary metadata, such as character encoding, viewport settings, and page title.
+- A `head` section which includes necessary metadata, such as character encoding, viewport settings, and the page title.

-> External resources, such as the website logo and CSS stylesheets, are linked using the **link** tags.
+- External resources, such as the website logo and CSS stylesheets, are linked using the `link` tags.

-> The **body** section contains the main content of the events page.
+- The `body` section which contains the main content of the "Events" page.

-> The **include** statement includes the navigation section from a partial file named `nav.ejs`.
+- The `include` statement `./partials/nav.ejs` which includes the navigation component in the page.

 #### ./src/views/mission.ejs

-The `mission.ejs` file represents the "Our Mission" page of the Bullying Wiki website.
-It contains the HTML structure and content for the mission page, including the page title, favicon, CSS stylesheets, and JavaScript file references.
-Here's a breakdown of the code:
-> The **head** section includes the necessary metadata, such as character encoding, viewport settings, and page title.

-> External resources, such as the website logo and CSS stylesheets, are linked using the **link** tags.

-> The **body** section contains the main content of the mission page.

-> The **incldue** statement includes the navigation section from a partial file named `nav.ejs`.

-> The **p** tag contains a paragraph describing the mission of the Bullying Wiki website, which is to bring awareness to the issue of bullying and cyber-bullying in a fun and informative way.
+Same as `events.ejs`, it doesn't have anything useful, but as of right now has the same components as `events.ejs` with a bit of text.

 ### The Future